hlasensky/icp-proj/README.txt

  * \image html Conceptual_diagram.png width=800px
  *
  * \section test_sec Testing
+ *
+ * Testing was done mainly by playing with ui and trying to break the program.
+This lead to discovering bugs in bug section.
+ * \ref flaw_sec
+ * Some testing was done also in area of stressing the program as image bellow.
+When more then 500 Rumbas was added to scene and the program was left to run and by miracle everything ran smoothly.
+ *
  * \image html stressTest.png Stress testing with more than 500 Rumbas. width=800px
  *
  * \section dream_sec What could have been done
  * \todo Deleting active Rumbas, RumbasRC and Obstacles.
  *
  * \todo Saving more games and could rewrite it or load specific game.
 Now is possible to save only one game and load it.
  *
  * \todo Drag and drop Rumbas and RumbasRC.
  *
  * \todo Also we thought about some interactive element like shooting others Rumbas and count their score.
  *
  * \section flaw_sec Known flaws
  *  \bug When dragging an Obstacle, you can place it on Rumba and RumbaRC objects, and they remain stacked under the Object.
  *
  *  \bug When specifically pressing menu buttons, it is possible that the game will not show until the Resume button is pressed.
  *  Specifically when Pause -> New Game -> Load Game or Examples are pressed in this order.
 After clicking the Resume button, the game shows and plays normally.
  *
  *  \bug When adding objects to the scene, it is possible that the object would not find a place without collisions, so it is not going to be added, but the spinBox is going to show a higher number.
  *
- *  \bug When adding object to the scene, it will automaticly start game time.
+ *  \bug When adding object to the scene, it will automatically start game time.
 So it is not possible to presets the game scenario.
  *
  */